 We spend a lot of our life at work so understandably our workplace has a big impact on our quality of life.
 That’s why good office etiquette is important to make sure your place of work runs smoothly and everyone is getting along.
-Sometimes these unspoken office rules aren’t really that clear.
+Sometimes these unspoken office rules aren’t really that clear and avoidable office mistakes are made.
 So we have provided some office etiquette tips to deal with the 5 biggest complaints people have about their colleagues so you can avoid them.

 Lack of reliability

 You are all on the same team and working towards a common goal (or should be!), so when one member doesn’t pull their weight it lets everyone down.
 Missing deadlines, consistently making mistakes, or never being on time are the most common complaints.
 However there are simple fixes for breaches of office etiquette.